 2. Talk About War

 When kids are exposed to stories about wars and they understand the sacrifices soldiers have made for the country, it helps them appreciate the freedom people of our country have.
 It also exposes them to what war really means, its losses, the logistics of moving people, and many other facets of war.
-These discussions might get hot and difficult, but this is a great way to get kids involved.
+These discussions might get hot and difficult, but this is a good idea to get kids involved this holiday weekend.
 After all they are the inheritors of the world and it makes sense for them to know more about it.

 3. Listen To A War Veteran